relistan/cpm-uploader/README.md

 ./upload.rb --file <file to send>
 ```

 You should see the output echoed back from CP/M and then an `OK` at the end.
-If
-you changed the serial port speed to make it faster than 115200, you may need
-to adjust the `SEND_DELAY` setting at the top of the file to make it longer.